prof-rossetti/intro-to-python/exercises/rock-paper-scissors/README.md

 ### Environment Setup

-> FYI: Only because we're going to be working with environment variables and requiring a third-party package called "python-dotenv" to read them from the ".env" file (see details below), we'll want to use a new project-specific Python environment within which to install any required packages.
-Otherwise we could do this exercise in the "base" environment.
+> NOTE: if you want, you could do this exercise in the "base" environment!
+Otherwise, for more practice, we could use a project-specific environment.
+And certainly if your app ends up requiring any third-party packages, we'll need to use the project-specific environment.

 Create and activate a new project-specific Anaconda virtual environment: